cybertec-postgresql/pgwatch/docs/preparing_databases.rst

   psql -f /etc/pgwatch3/metrics/00_helpers/get_stat_statements/$pgver/metric.sql mydb psql -f /etc/pgwatch3/metrics/00_helpers/get_sequences/$pgver/metric.sql mydb

-NB!
 Note that there might not be an exact Postgres version match for helper definitions - then replace *$pgver* with the previous available version number below your server's Postgres version number.

-NB!
 Also note that as of v1.8.1 some helpers definition SQL-s scripts (like for "get_stat_statements") will inspect also the "search_path" and by default **will not install into schemas that have PUBLIC CREATE privileges**, like the "public" schema by default has!